Advice and guidance on the health needs of migrant patients for healthcare practitioners.

 Enteric fevers are statutorily notifiable diseases.
 If you suspect or diagnose a case, you must report this to your local proper officer, usually the consultant in Communicable Disease Control at your local health protection team (HPT).

 - Salmonella enterica serovar Paratyphi A, B and C (paratyphoid)

-They are endemic in areas of the world where food and water hygiene are poor, and/or where there is inadequate sanitation, usually in tropical and sub-tropical regions.
+They are endemic in areas of the world where food and water hygiene are poor, usually in tropical and sub-tropical regions.

-Worldwide, there are an estimated 21 million cases of typhoid annually.
+Worldwide, there are an estimated 14 million cases of typhoid in 2017.